techidaily/site-games-able/source/_posts/game-on-a-trifecta-of-techniques-for-codes-success.md

 ## 1\.
 Redeem Your Xbox Digital Codes on Your Xbox Series X|S

  The most straightforward way to redeem a digital code for your Xbox account is to use your Xbox console.
-Generally, whether you want to[redeem Microsoft Reward Points from your Xbox Series X|S](https://www.makeuseof.com/how-to-redeem-microsoft-reward-points-on-xbox-series-xs/) , or simply redeem a digital code, doing so from your Xbox is the most direct method.
+Generally, whether you want to [redeem Microsoft Reward Points from your Xbox Series X|S](https://www.makeuseof.com/how-to-redeem-microsoft-reward-points-on-xbox-series-xs/) , or simply redeem a digital code, doing so from your Xbox is the most direct method.

  To redeem a digital code straight from your Xbox Series X|S, then, follow these steps: